neelkamath/omni-chat-backend/docs/spec.md

 - [x] Star messages.
 - [x] Markdown support.
 - [x] Reply to a message to prevent context loss.
 - [ ] Broadcast groups where only admins can send messages.
-This way you don't need to worry about spam from hundreds of imbeciles asking repetitive questions.
+This is for group chats for updates, like a conference's chat where you don't want hundreds of people asking the same questions over and over again.
 - Message types:
     - [ ] Audio
     - [ ] Polls